T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 The following is a technical background information.
 Not needed to just use QFQ.

-The SIPs are uniq timestamps, created/registered on the fly for a specific browser session (=user).
+The SIPs (=Server Id Pairs) are uniq timestamps, created/registered on the fly for a specific browser session (=user).
 Every SIP is registered on the server (= stored in a PHP Session) and contains one or more key/value pairs.
 The key/value pairs never leave the server.
 The SIPs will be used: